The heavy legacy of President Karimov

 High stakes

 Despite increased and promising contacts with the West in the energy and tourism sectors, Uzbekistan needs time to make the necessary economic transition in addition to the political and social changes.
 It is estimated that, until 2016, 5% of Uzbeks accounted for 95% of the country's wealth.
 It will take time for a better distribution of wealth to be observed and for a middle class to emerge.
-The upper social strata are still favored, as evidenced by the Tashkent City project, a high-end city reserved for the wealthiest segments of the population.
+The upper social strata are still favored, as demonstrated by the Tashkent City project, a high-end city reserved for the wealthiest segments of the population.
+Similar programs can be seen at the entrances to Bukhara and Khiva, with the appearance of the first steel towers.

 Construction of all kinds